-- If the parameter "Auto Arm" is ticked, a long press on these buttons will delete the corresponding clip.
+- If the parameter AUTOMATIC_ARM in the configuration file config.ini (6D.
+CONFIGURATION OF LOOP4LIVE IN ABLETON LIVE) is set to 1, a long press on these buttons will delete the corresponding clip.

 WARNING: Pressing a button will launch the clip if the slot contains one.
 This is because we prefer the trigger action to be performed on button being pressed and not released.